cs-ed/impacts-LNguyen64/README.md

 - Fair: Demonstrates a generally accurate understanding how apps improve people's lives, raise empathy and its potential impacts on society.

-- Poor: Demonstrates an inaccurate understanding how how apps improve people's lives, raise empathy and its potential impacts on society.
+- Poor: Demonstrates an inaccurate understanding how apps improve people's lives, raise empathy and its potential impacts on society.

 In addition to the final assignment, the work that students do throughout the lesson should be monitored so that it serves as part of a formative assessment.
 Student’s participation in class discussion may also be included too.